joist-framework/joist/packages/element/README.md

 ## AttrChanged Decorator

 The `@attrChanged` decorator allows you to easily register callback methods that are executed whenever specific observed attributes change.

-It is called during the custom element's standard `attributeChangedCallback`.
+NOTE: method decorated with arrtChanged will not be called until after an element has been confirmed to be injected.
+This means this is the correct way to handle attribute changes if you are using an injected service.

 ```ts
 import { element, attr, attrChanged } from "@joist/element";